splunk/observability-workshop/docs/module5/teams.md

 In this Dialog you can set the limits per category.

 Please go ahead and specify the limits as shown above for each usage metric.
-For our lab use your own email address, and double check if you have the  number in you dialog as shown above.
+For our lab use your own email address, and double check that you have the correct numbers in your dialog box as shown above.

 Token limits are used to trigger an alert that notify one or more recipients when the usage has been above 90% of the limit for 5 minutes.
 To specify the recipients, click Add Recipient, then select the recipient or notification method you want to use.
 (Specifying recipients is optional but highly recommended.)
 The severity for token alerts is always Critical.